ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/sqlite.md

 **Returned value**

--   A table object with the same columns as the original `SQLite` table.
+-   A table object with the same columns as in the original `SQLite` table.

 **Example**